wp-plugins/gwolle-gb/readme.txt

 * Frontend: Add option for using UBB code.
 * Frontend: Make it possible for an admin to reply to an entry.
 * Settings: save all tabs when saving.
-* SEO: add title and desc of first entry to SEO meta in html (is this possible?).
+* SEO: add title and desc of first entry to SEO meta in html (probably with javascript).
 * Reading: load alternative template from themes for single-entry if available.
+* Posting: trigger most cache plugins to update their cache.

 = API, add an entry =